-- Venting (releasing gas into the atmosphere) - Fugitive leaks (leaks from equipment, generally from imperfections or ordinary wear in sealed joints such as flange gaskets, screwed connections, valve-stem packing, from poorly seated valves, or from permeation from polyethylene (distribution) pipelines) - Incomplete combustion (unburned methane in the exhaust gases of gas engines, gas turbines) - Flaring (flares combust methane that could otherwise be released directly into the atmosphere; incomplete combustion in flares leads to methane emissions)
+- venting (releasing gas into the atmosphere); - fugitive leaks (leaks from equipment, generally from imperfections or ordinary wear in sealed joints such as flange gaskets, screwed connections, valve-stem packing, from poorly seated valves, or from permeation from polyethylene (distribution) pipelines); - incomplete combustion (unburned methane in the exhaust gases of gas engines, gas turbines); - flaring (flares combust methane that could otherwise be released directly into the atmosphere; incomplete combustion in flares leads to methane emissions).

-Best practices for mitigating emissions from these sources have been described in other guides developed by the Methane Guiding Principles partnership1 (available at https://methaneguidingprinciples.org/best-practiceguides), and a vital element in these guides is to identify, detect, measure, quantify and track emissions.
+Best practices for mitigating emissions from these sources have been described in other guides developed by the Methane Guiding Principles partnership (available at https://methaneguidingprinciples.org/best-practiceguides/), and a vital element in these guides is to identify, detect, measure, guantify and track emissions.

 Because of the wide range of emission sources in the natural gas value chains, methods for identifying, detecting, measuring and quantifying emissions vary, especially across sectors with different types of assets.
-The methods used will depend on whether the emissions information is needed for voluntary programs, for detailed corporate inventories, or to meet regulations that require the use of specific methods.
+The methods used will depend on whether the emissions information is needed for voluntary programs, for detailed corporate inventories, to prioritize emission mitigation efforts, or to meet regulations that require the use of specific methods.

-Figure 1.
-Programs and methods that govern IDM&Q
+Figure 1: Programs and methods that govern IDM&Q

 As Figure 1 shows, identification, detection, measurement and quantification of emissions leads to comprehensive inventories which are regularly updated and improved.
-The topics that this guide focuses on are shaded dark green within Figure 1.
+The topics that this guide focuses on are shaded turquoise shown in the center of Figure 1.
 The lighter shading shows topics that are partially covered.